addiajsjjs/Human-imperceptible-adversarial-patch/README.md

 ## Setup

-The code in this project was executed using **Python 3.8.11**.
+The code in this project was executed using **Python 3.8.11** and ran on a single A6000 GPU.
 To install the required dependencies, use the provided requirements file:

 ```bash
 pip install -r requirements.txt